pedrodbs/Aglomera/README.md

 - **CSV export**

     - To export the result of clustering to a comma-separated values (CSV) file, we simply do:

-    ```c#
+      ```
       clusteringResult.SaveToCsv(FILE_PATH);
       ```

       which would produce a CSV file with the contents of each cluster in the cluster-set of each step of the algorithm, one instance per line.

 - **D3.js export**

-  - Export the *result of clustering* to a Json file that contains the hierarchical structure of the clustering procedure that can be loaded into *DendrogramViewer* to produce a *dendrogram*, *e.g.*:
+  - Export the *result of clustering* to a Json file that contains the hierarchical structure of the clustering procedure that can be loaded into *[Dendrogram Viewer](https://github.com/pedrodbs/DendrogramViewer)* to produce a *dendrogram*, *e.g.*:

     ```c#
     using Aglomera.D3;